gregordecristoforo/rse-presentations/rse-lessons-learned.md

 - What we know now that we wish we knew earlier

 - Most common problems we see
+]

 ---

 ## How we started: [research-software.uit.no](https://research-software.uit.no/)

 .left-column50[
+1. Pitch the idea to the boss

 1. Create a website

 1. Get a nice subdomain